 If you’re unclear about landing pages and what they do, you can refer to this guide on opt-in forms and landing pages.

-If you already know the benefits of using landing pages, Let’s look at some people and brands who used them to achieve their business goals.
+If you already know the benefits of using landing pages, Let’s look at some people and brands who created landing pages with Mailchimp and used them to achieve their business goals.